serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 # ...snip...
 ```

-You can read more about the SSM Parameter support in Serverless Variables in the [corresponding documentation](https://serverless.com/framework/docs/providers/aws/guide/variables#reference-variables-using-the-ssm-parameter-store).
+You can read more about the AWS SSM Parameter support in Serverless Variables in the [corresponding documentation](https://serverless.com/framework/docs/providers/aws/guide/variables#reference-variables-using-the-ssm-parameter-store).

 ### Update function config when running `deploy function`